leite/fgodmod/README.md

 	Fight activity ratio summary.

 	Possibility to join games in lobby dialog from within other games and/or start replay from within other games.

-	Auto rejoin on lost connection in network multiplayer game.

-	Observer view for clients on multiplayer host end.

-	Rejoin question on kick in network multiplayer game.